Panajev/CocosLib/README.md

 8.)
 Fixed CCSprite's displayFrame function not returning the correct frame in Retina mode (taken from develop-v2).
     https://github.com/cocos2d/cocos2d-iphone/commit/ec7cc1c7437dc4a590de7b8103504d4aa00b4503

+9.)
+Added the ability to turn off debug drawing for a CCSprite node or any of its subclasses at runtime.

 HOWTO Install
 -------------